polterguy/sephia-five/README.md

-# Sephia Five - Military grade PGP cryptography for everyone
+# Sephia Five - A PGP webmail client

-Sephia Five is an Open Source webmail system, that among other things features military grade PGP cryptography, so ridiculously easy to use, that we refer to its design principles as KISS - _Keep It Simple and Stupid_.
-Security starts with simplicity.
-Unless something is simple, it can never be secure.
-Complexity in the user interface makes people do erronous things.
-Simplicity eliminates a lot of these pitfalls, and such becomes a guarantor of security.
+Sephia Five is an webmail Phosphorus Five module, with support for PGP cryptography, and many more interesting features.

 ![alt screenshot of Sephia Five](media/screenshots/screenshot-13.png)